leopoldubzq/FlashCards/README.md

 ## Extensions

 To make life easier I used auto layout extensions file which helped me creating UI way more faster.
-Also, extension file contains custom classes like "CustomTextField" to prevent creating redundant data.

 ## Managing with memory leaks